EdgeApp/edge-core-js/src/docs/edge-wallet-cache-design.md

 #### 4.1.5 Save path

-One `cacheSaver` sub-pixie at the ACCOUNT level is the only writer of the cache ([decision 7.6](#76-one-account-cache-file-not-per-wallet-files)):
+One `cacheSaver` sub-pixie at the ACCOUNT level is the only writer of the boot state (`src/core/account/account-cache-saver.ts`):

 - On each pixie update, compare the account slices against the last-saved snapshot, plus a stamp of every active wallet's cache-relevant Redux references (`addresses`, `balanceMap`, `enabledTokenIds`, `fiat`, `name`, `otherMethodNames`, `publicWalletInfo`).
 The slices are immutable, so an unchanged reference means unchanged content and this stays a reference scan.
-- On change, write the next slot, throttled to at most one write per 5 s for the whole account, trailing edge.
-A sync window where 194 engines all report balances costs one write, not 194.
+- On change, and at most once per 5 s for the whole account, trailing edge, diff what was last written against Redux and write only the rows that moved, in one transaction.
+A balance change is one row.
 - A cold start never caches placeholder values: a wallet that has not finished loading its authoritative files is skipped.
-- Wallets that are not running this session keep the entry they already had, so an archived wallet stays warm when it is turned back on.
-Entries for wallets the account no longer has are dropped, which is what bounds the file's size.
+- Wallets that are not running this session keep their rows, so an archived wallet stays warm when it is turned back on.
+A wallet the account no longer has, or has deleted, stops being cached; its state row stays.
+- A session whose import of the old files failed writes nothing, so the next login imports again with nothing lost.
 - Guard writes against post-logout, and stop after 3 consecutive failures.
 The logout guard is a destroy flag on the saver, not the account's presence in Redux: redux-pixies serves a destroyed pixie its last props, so a state read still reports the account as present and would let a write already on the chain through.
-- Each completed write logs its generation, the wallet count it carried, and how long it took, at `info`; a write slower than 5 s (`accountCacheSaverConfig.slowWriteMs`, above every measured value except the one 11.4 s outlier in [section 6.5](#65-followup-write-cost-visibility-landed)) logs at `warn` so it reaches the log server.
+- Each completed write logs how many rows it carried and how long it took, at `info`; a write slower than 5 s (`accountCacheSaverConfig.slowWriteMs`, above every measured value except the one 11.4 s outlier in [section 6.5](#65-followup-write-cost-visibility-landed)) logs at `warn` so it reaches the log server.
 The write is the design's whole cost and nothing else reports it, but unlike the one-shot `Login:` breadcrumbs the throttle bounds this line per window for the whole session, so the default level cannot carry every write.

 Staleness containment is structural: the cache is only ever read for wallet IDs that exist in the account's encrypted key state.
 A stale entry is dead data, never a resurrected wallet in the UI.